COS301-SE-2024/Smart-Inventory/documents/UserManual.md

 * Dark or Light mode display:
   * The user can also choose their page display setting through the toggle button in the bottom right corner according to their prefrence.
   * This prefrence can be changed in settings in the actual system when signed in as well.
+* Forgot password:
+  * If a user has not been given a password or has forgotten it they can press the 'forgot password?' link.
+  * This will firstly send the email to the admin user of the team the email provided is apart of to make them aware of the sign in attempt.
+  * The user asking for the change will also receive a mail to verify the account and to change the password.
+* Create Account:
+  * If an account has not been created the user can choose to click on the create account link to take them to the page to create an account.
+  * There they should follow the create account steps provided below.

 <br>